yolo-sh/aws-cloud-provider/README.md

 yolo aws uninstall
 ```

-When running the `uninstall` command, all the shared components will be removed:
+When running the `uninstall` command, all the shared components will be removed.

+In other words:

 - The `route table`.